I | V | X | L | C | D | M 1 | 5 | 10 | 50 | 100 | 500 | 1,000

 My next class, less than two months later, were given a set of rules almost as they walked through the door, with the promise that failure to work would mean my boss ringing their parents.
 It was a practice other teachers working for the same company adopted with similar success.

-What followed then were treasured times: talking in halting English about international politics with one student; helping another with special educational needs learn to ice skate; and a letter from one student thanking me for helping him get through his school exam.
+What followed then were treasured times: talking in halting English about international politics with one student; helping another with a developmental coordination disorder learn to ice skate; and a letter from one student thanking me for helping him get through his school exam.
 And, of course, devotion to planning and resourcing as high a quality of teaching as I could possibly manage.